 Over the years, I have had several people ask me how they might play their old or newly acquired classic Atari 2600 on their TV.
 So I put together this very simple guide to get you started.
 It is based on an older article that had been on the site, but I had to update it.

 Find these 2 items: F-Connector (Coax) Male to RCA (Phono) Female and an RF Interference filter (optional)

 Take the black wire that is supposed to go from the Atari 2600 to the RF modulator, and slide the F-Connector onto one end, thereby giving you a coax cable coming out of your 2600.

 (Optional) Screw the RF Interference Filter onto your brand new Atari 2600 Coax cable.

-6. Screw the other end of the RF Interference Filter onto your TV.
+Screw the other end of the RF Interference Filter or if you don’t need a filter, just hook your F-Connector straight into your TV.

 Your life will be much improved by adding an Atari to your living room.
 If you are old enough, you can relive your childhood, but if the Atari 2600 predates you, it will act as a time machine.

 Just put in a cartridge and you and your family or friends will be translated back in time.
 Suddenly you will be interested in installing thick brown carpet, voting for Ronald Reagan, and adding wood paneling to your walls.

 What is the game that you should play first?
 Video Pinball.